microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 3. Run `npm run lint` to run all linters.
 Please see [the `package.json` file](package.json) for other scripts.

-### Contributions and pull requests
+### Pull requests

-When creating pull requests, follow guidance similar to the one suggested in this repo, as described in the ["Pull Request Template"](docs/code-reviews/pull-request-template/pull-request-template.md) section, under "Code Reviews".
+When creating pull requests, follow guidance similar to the one suggested in this repo, as described in the [Pull Request Template](docs/code-reviews/pull-request-template/pull-request-template.md) section, under "Code Reviews".
 This includes linking to the work item that prompted the pull request.